Skip to main content

 My boss noticed how cold I was that winter without an overcoat.
 To save my pride, he gave me some black fabric used for making Panzer tank division uniforms, and said: “As part of your training, I want to see if you can make yourself an overcoat.”
 I did, and wore it for several years.

-For the first few years of the war, we had an occasional air raid during the night, but nothing too serious.
+For the first few years of the war, we had an occasional bombing raid during the night, but nothing too serious.
 When the air raid warning sounded, our family went down into our root cellar.
 My father had reinforced the ceiling to make it more secure.
 Since my older brother was in the army, our family consisted of my parents, and my little sister Rena, and me.

 The warning system was very well-defined.
 We listened to the radio, and it would say: “Bombers coming from Hanover-Braunschweig!”
-Then we knew that Berlin was the target.
+Then we knew that Berlin was the bombing target.
 We didn’t have electricity, but we had an old-fashioned radio with a battery and a crystal, and we had to move the crystal to tune into the station.

-In November 1943, the first big raid took place on Berlin.
+In November 1943, the first big bombing raid took place on Berlin.
 I remember it so well, because I was fifteen years old and it was the first time I saw a dead body.

 We were in our cellar, and we heard a tremendous crash and the whole house shook.
 The biggest bomb called an air mine, or blockbuster, had landed in our neighbourhood.
 The earth was soft peat, so most of the houses just moved on their foundations, but the houses closer to the blast were destroyed.